Skip to content

 For security, Thalovant may ask for two-step sign-in or a recovery code before showing the file.
 First-time setup may offer the file right away so you can finish connecting the client.

 The client is what you manage in Thalovant.
-The connection file is what the app or device uses outside Thalovant to connect.
+The setup link or connection file is what the app, device, or tool uses to pair.

-If a connection file is lost or exposed, do not just rename the client.
-Pause, lock, or recreate the client so the old file can no longer be used.
+If setup material is lost or exposed, do not just rename the client.
+Create a new setup link, or pause, lock, or recreate the client when a private file may have been exposed.

 Client settings can allow broader actions: